LC117/mlinspect/README.md

     `python setup.py test` <br>

+## How to use the SQL backend
+We prepared two examples, the [first](notebooks/example_to_sql/to_sql_demo_pure_pipeline.ipynb) is to demonstrate execution of machine learning pipelines only, the [second](example_to_sql/to_sql_demo_inspection.ipynb) demonstrate a full end-to-end machine learning pipeline that compares the performance of different backends.

+In order to run the latter one, you need a PostgreSQL database system running (at port 5432) in the background with an user `luca` with password `password` that is allowed to copy from CSV files and has access to the respective database. (https://www.postgresql.org/download/linux/ubuntu/)

+    # After intalling:
+    sudo -i -u postgres
+    psql

+	create user luca;
+	alter role luca with password 'password';
+	grant pg_read_server_files to luca;
+	create database healthcare_benchmark;
+	grant all privileges on database healthcare_benchmark to luca;

+To also run the benchmarks in Umbra, you need an Umbra server running at port 5433.

+For more information on the functions supported w.r.t execution outsourced to DBMS, please see [here](mlinspect/monkeypatchingSQL/README.md).

 ## How to use mlinspect
 mlinspect makes it easy to analyze your pipeline and automatically check for common issues.
 ```python